5uperpalo/success6g-edge/networking.md

 <details>
 <summary>Traffic flow:</summary>

-1. User enters Kubeflow FQDN in the web browser and is forwarded to the Ingress controller
+1. User enters MLflow FQDN in the web browser and is forwarded to the Ingress controller
-2. Ingress controller translates the FQDN to the appropriate service and forwards it
+2. Ingress controller translates the FQDN to the appropriate service and forwards it to Mlflow GUI where user can check current models
-3. Kubeflow GUI comes up in the Users web browser and user can spawn a Jupyter Notebook  in the Kubeflow to develop a new ML inference model
+3. User updates the model locally or in cloud and uploads it to MLflow API
+4. Mlflow API forwards the model to the backend database - Minio

 </details>